-If you read my previous golf blog, you’ll know that I was interested to find out how well my ‘new’ swing would stand up to the pressure of playing such an outstanding test of golf.
-Well, allow me to refer to you to the 5th hole, the par-three you see above which we played off the blue tees (there are also gold if you want more course and white if you want less), from where it was 151 yards with a slightly helping wind.
+Please, allow me to refer to you to the 5th hole, the par-three you see above which we played off the blue tees (there are also gold if you want more course and white if you want less), from where it was 151 yards with a slightly helping wind.
 It has, quite appropriately I think, been described as an amalgam of the ‘Postage Stamp’ 8th at Royal Troon and the 7th at Pebble Beach.
 Having taken a look at the hole, my wife, who has seen me hit some horrendous stuff over the years, said knowingly: “You may as well just throw your ball in the water to save time.”
 Ha!
 Instead I hit an 8-iron over the stick – while it was in the air, Ed, the guy I was playing with, said: “Oh my God, in the hole!” – and it settled down 20 feet past the cup.
 Par.
-Since by that point I had played four consecutive holes in bogey-par-bogey-par, I think it’s fair to say the revamped swing was doing fine.
-(In the interests of frankness, I should perhaps admit that I had taken eight at the first due to an unlucky shank and a tree getting in the way of a recovery shot.)
+By that point I had played four consecutive holes in bogey-par-bogey-par.
+In the interests of frankness I should perhaps admit that I had taken eight at the first due to an unlucky shank and a tree getting in the way of a recovery shot.

 However, despite the comparative successes at the 3rd and 5th, overall I have to acknowledge that the Teeth of the Dog got me more than I managed to bite it.
 It is understandable that the breathtaking settings of the seven oceanside holes – the 5th to the 8th on the front nine, 15th to 17th coming home – mean that it’s those which attract all the attention, but there is plenty to admire while you’re inland as well.
 On the par-three 13th, for example, there is a reminder of the invention Dye brings to course design.
 The green is effectively an island, albeit surrounded by sand rather than by water, the latter being the case on what is perhaps Dye’s most famous hole of all, the 17th at the TPC Stadium course at Sawgrass in Florida, home to the Players Championship.